CKAC: End of all-sports era and transition to traffic information

 On September 2, 2011, at exactly 10 am, CKAC dropped its all-sports format.
 A recorded announcement from Cogeco vice president Richard Lachance was played, announcing a new traffic information format that would launch at 4:30 am on September 6.
 Branded as Radio Circulation 730, the new format is being subsidized by the Quebec government, and will feature round-the-clock traffic updates from around Montreal, and it has become Canada's first radio station entirely dedicated to traffic and weather (because AM730 adds some Vancouver's news from CKNW in between).
 This relaunch superseded an application Cogeco had filed with the CRTC earlier in the year to reactivate the former CINF (Info 690) transmitter for a similar format (while maintaining all-sports on CKAC).
 Unlike Cogeco's original plans for 690 kHz, CKAC's traffic radio service operates 24 hours a day, with live announcers on the air between 6:00 and 1:00 (non-holiday weekdays are 90' earlier).
 Pre-recorded announcements detailing overnight road closures and detours are played when live announcers are not on the air.

 Effective September 6, some of CKAC's sports programming and airstaff have moved over to CHMP, along with Montreal Canadiens and Montreal Alouettes broadcasts.

 After playing a wide variety of continuous music over Labour Day weekend, Radio Circulation 730 made its debut at 4:30 am on September 6, as announced.
 The first announcer heard on the air was Michel Millard.

 Alongside the original (and ultimately abandoned) application to place traffic information on 690, Cogeco also planned on an English-language traffic radio service for 940 previously used by CINW.
 However, that frequency was awarded instead to Paul Tietolman, for a francophone news-talk radio service.

 Rebroadcasters

-The following community-owned rebroadcasters are currently listed with the CRTC as rebroadcasting CKAC.
-Although traffic information for the Montreal area has little apparent relevance to these communities, no changes to this transmitter list (if any) following CKAC's 2011 format change have yet been published.
+The following community-owned rebroadcasters, mostly operated by the Northeast Social Club near Hydro-Québec generating stations, had been listed with the CRTC as rebroadcasting CKAC in the 1990s and 2000s.
+Most of these licences received one-year interim renewals in August 2011, just before CKAC announced its switch to an all-traffic format.
+No further information about these transmitters has been publicized since then.